theorangewill/dns-client/README.md

 # dns-client
-This program receives a domain and returns its IP address through A, AAAA and MX types.
+This program receives a domain and a server (optional) and returns its IP address through DNS A, AAAA and MX types.

 #### input
 ```